GTBitsOfGood/spring24-dev-assessment/README.md

 # Level 2: Medium
 For the purposes of this exercise, our API will not support `POST`, `PUT`, or `DELETE` operations.
 We would still like to emulate the ability to support these types of functionality on the frontend of the VMS.
-Note, this will mean that your FE shouldn't persist changes in the API only in the FE state.
+Note, this will mean that your frontend is not required to persist changes in the API only in the frontend state.

-* Add the ability to add new volunteers to the table on the frontend.
+* Add the ability to add new volunteers to the table on the frontend (add users only client-side).
-*  Add the ability to update volunteer information on the frontend.
+*  Add the ability to update volunteer information on the frontend (update a user only client-side).
-* Add the ability to delete volunteer information on the frontend.
+* Add the ability to delete volunteer information on the frontend (delete a user only client-side).
+* Bonus: Modify the API to support POST, PUT, and/or DELETE operations
+* Bonus: Modify your frontend application to integrate these additional endpoints (convert all the client-side operations to occur server-side)

 # Level 3: Hard
-* The non-profit would only like to see at most 10 volunteers at a time on the FE table.
-Add pagination to the table to support this request.
+* The non-profit would only like to see at most 10 volunteers at a time on the frontend table.
+Add pagination to the table to support this request (client-side pagination).
 *  The non-profit has multiple people that will interact with the application and would like to add internationalization to the application to make it user-friendly to people who speak different languages.
 Add internationalization to this frontend.
 * The non-profit would like to click on a user to retrieve information about notes they have on this volunteer in a separate page.
 Please add this functionality for them.
 * We would also like to retrive statistics on how often each volunteer's row is clicked and displayed on this page (this does not have to be persisted anywhere).